From Car Wash to Community: 247 Hancock Brings New Homes to Dorchester

 Construction is already moving forward, with financing secured and demolition wrapped up in the summer of 2025.
 Over the course of 2026, the building will take shape as the structure rises, the exterior comes together, and the amenities are built out.
 By early 2027, the vision becomes reality as families move in and Boston welcomes 47 new homes.

-Stay tuned as 247 Hancock rises—because this is how inclusive, sustainable housing gets built.
+Stay tuned as 247 Hancock rise more sustainable housing is just around the corner.

 Reduce structure costs with our risk-free peer review.